alfonsmr/gcp-resume-challenge-frontend/README.md

 ### The Author

 My name is Alfons Muñoz, I'm a computer engineer from Spain, now living in Mexico.
 I'm passionate about Cloud Technology and DevOps culture.
 In particular I'm interested in Google CLoud Platform (GCP) and google implementation of DevOps and SRE.
-I'm 3x Google Certified Professional and founder of [aristaequis]() a Google Cloud Partner in Mexico.
-I'm also the Latin America Community Manager for [C2C Global](https://bit.ly/3AJLbrI), "The Independent Google Cloud Community".
+I'm 3x Google Certified Professional [Thanks a Cloud Guru! ;-)]() and founder of [aristaequis](http://www.aristaequis.com) a Google Cloud Partner in Mexico.
+I'm also the Latin America Community Manager at [C2C Global](https://bit.ly/3AJLbrI), "The Independent Google Cloud Community".

 Be sure to visit the [C2C Community](https://bit.ly/3AJLbrI) and drop me a message or start a new topic if you want to continue the conversation about this project.